doserjef/rFIA_web/content/tutorial/basicAnalysis.md

 tpaRI <- tpa(fiaRI)
 ```
 {{% alert note %}}
-If you would like to return estimates of population totals (e.g. total trees) along with ratio estimates (e.g. mean trees/acre), specify `totals = TRUE` in the call to `tpa`.
+If you would like to return estimates of population totals (e.g., total trees) along with ratio estimates (e.g., mean trees/acre), specify `totals = TRUE` in the call to `tpa`.
 If you do not want to estimate sampling errors, specify `SE = FALSE` (often much faster).
 {{% /alert %}}

-To return the same estimates at the plot level (e.g. mean TPA & BAA for each plot), specify `byPlot = TRUE`:
+To return the same estimates at the plot level (e.g., mean TPA & BAA for each plot), specify `byPlot = TRUE`:
 ```{r}
 tpaRI_plot <- tpa(riMI, byPlot = TRUE)
 ```